Tolha127/TrioBazar-website/client/README.md

 - `/src/utils` - Utility functions for common operations like formatting prices
 - `/src/services` - API service files for handling HTTP requests

-## Contributing

-We welcome contributions to improve the project.
-To contribute:

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request for review

-Please ensure your code follows the project's coding standards and includes appropriate tests.

 ## License

-This project is proprietary software.
-All rights reserved.\
-Unauthorized copying, distribution, or modification is prohibited.
+This project is licensed under the MIT License.
+Private project - not open for contributions.

 For inquiries about licensing, please contact the project owner.
-TrioBazar Website - Client